nasa/cumulus/tf-modules/README.md

 ### Integrating a submodule with the example Cumulus deployment

-If you have already added the module to the [Cumulus module](https://github.com/nasa/cumulus/tree/master/tf-modules/cumulus), then it will automatically be included in the [example Cumulus deployment](https://github.com/nasa/cumulus/tree/master/example/cumulus-tf).
+If you have already added a submodule to the [Cumulus module](https://github.com/nasa/cumulus/tree/master/tf-modules/cumulus), then it will automatically be included in the [example Cumulus deployment](https://github.com/nasa/cumulus/tree/master/example/cumulus-tf).

 If the module should not be included in the Cumulus module, for example if it is not providing core Cumulus functionality, then follow the steps above to include it directly as a submodule in the example Cumulus deployment.